19hours/sg-statutes/Acts/Criminal Procedure Code.md

 7\.—(1) Subject to this Code, Magistrates’ Courts shall have jurisdiction and power to —

-(a) try any offence for which the maximum term of imprisonment provided by law does not exceed 5 years or which is punishable with a fine only;
+(a) try any offence for which the maximum term of imprisonment provided by law does not exceed 5 years or which is a fine‑only offence;

-(b) conduct a committal hearing into any offence with a view to committal for trial by the High Court;
+[Act 19 of 2018 wef 17/09/2018]

+(b) [Deleted by Act 19 of 2018 wef 17/09/2018]

 (c) inquire into a complaint of any offence and summon and examine any witness who may give evidence relating to such offence;